 Student Initials Parent Initials Statement: We agree to not concurrently enroll the CEC EPHA student at any other publicly funded school program.
 We agree and support the policy that CEC EPHA students will not be permitted to utilize electronic devices during school hours unless specific permission is given.
-We agree to work together with CEC EPHA facilitate our student's success.
+We agree to abide by the Dress Code.
+We agree to work together with CEC EPHA to facilitate our student's success.